Indonesian painting: The Period of painting during the formal education era

 In 1949, R. J. Katamsi with several SIM member artists, People's Painters, POETRA, and Budayan Taman Siswa started the Indonesian Fine Arts Academy (ASRI) which has now changed to ISI.
 The purpose of establishing this academy is to produce aspiring artists.
-ASRI figures included S. Soedjojono, Hendra Gunawan, Djajengasmoro, Kusnadi, and Sindusiswono.
+ASRI figures included S. Sudjojono, Hendra Gunawan, Djajengasmoro, Kusnadi, and Sindusiswono.

 Meanwhile, in Bandung in the 1950s there was also the Center for the Higher Education for Teachers of Pictures, pioneered by Syafe'i Soemardja.
 He was assisted by Mochtar Apin, Ahmad Sadali, Sudjoko, and Edi Karta Subarna.
 Since 1959, this institution changed its name to the Fine Arts Department at the Bandung Institute of Technology (ITB).

 In 1964, the Department of Fine Arts Education at IKIP Bandung (currently known as the Indonesian Education University) was pioneered by Barli, Karmas, Popo Iskandar, Radiosuto, and Wiyoso Yudoseputo.
 Some of the alumni of the IKIP Bandung Fine Arts Department who are pursuing painting are artists Oho Garha, Nana Banna, Hidayat, Dadang MA, and Hardiman.
 Several years later, a fine arts department was opened at other IKIPs throughout Indonesia.